vuducanh0802/HreLanguage/README.md

 With just 4.0 val_loss as the result, it is hoped that a bigger dataset can help the model to perform better.
 Currently, using deep learning for NLP is still popular and it is dominant around the world

-Thanks to my teacher Hoang Son of USTH for let me join the project Thanks to sil.org where I could get the handwriting datasets Thanks to text scanner for scanning Hre and Vietnamese words Special thanks to my girlfriend who helped me do the blue collar work (white collar according to her) such as re-writing correct rows
+Thanks to my teacher Hoang Son of USTH for let me join the project <br>
+Thanks to sil.org where I could get the handwriting datasets<br>
+Thanks to text scanner for scanning Hre and Vietnamese words<br>
+Special thanks to my girlfriend who helped me do the blue collar work (white collar according to her) such as re-writing correct rows<br>